wearestancer/cms-woocommerce/README.txt

 = Version 1.2.4 =
 * Support [HPOS](https://woocommerce.com/document/high-performance-order-storage/)
 * Fixing multiple payment on iframe and a bug for multiple item refunds
-* Adding devcontainer for easy development.
+* Adding devcontainer for easy development

 = Version 1.2.3 =
 * Fix the integration of the new payment page